-Source Active Directory Synchronization Account
+Target Active Directory Synchronization Account

-• Membership in the Administrators or Domain Admins group of the source domain.
+.
+Membership in the Administrators or Domain Admins group of the target domain.

-Source Exchange Account
+Target Exchange Account

-- Membership in the local Administrators group on all source Exchange servers involved in the migration.
-If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the source synchronized objects are located. - Full control permission on source Exchange 2007 servers (including Send As and Receive As permissions). - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which source Exchange 2007 servers involved in public folder synchronization reside. - Exchange Public Folder Administrator role.
+- · Read access to the target domain. - Membership in the local Administrators group on all target Exchange servers involved in the migration.
+If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the target synchronized objects are located. - Full Control permission on target Exchange 2007 servers (including Send As and Receive As permissions). - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which target Exchange 2007 servers involved in public folder synchronization reside. - Exchange Public Folder Administrator role.

-Source Active Directory Account
+Target Active Directory Account

-- .
-Read access to the source domain. - Read permission for the Microsoft Exchange container in the source Active Directory.
+- Read access to the target domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the target synchronized objects are located. - Read permission for the Microsoft Exchange container in the target Active Directory.

-Source Agent Host Account
+Target Agent Host Account